 On a number of charter airlines, and even on some larger airlines, you are only allowed to have electronic tickets or you have to pay a fee for a paper ticket.
 It costs an airline more money to produce paper tickets, and some airlines are taking to the practice of passing that cost on to the passenger.
 And then there are airlines that do not issue paper tickets at all.
 Airlines that issue electronic tickets do tend to be charter airlines or smaller airlines.

 International travel often involves using paper tickets instead of electronic ones because in some countries they want to see the proof of return travel and will accept nothing less than a paper ticket.
 Others will allow electronic tickets, and airlines will capitalize on this when possible because it is much cheaper to issue an electronic ticket.
 When you use more than one airline you tend to be given paper tickets, basically, because airlines do not all use the same reservations systems, and it is, therefore, necessary to have the proof that you have a ticket on each airline.

 Around the world tickets tend to be issued as paper tickets as well because not only are you usually traveling on more than one airline but because you don't always have to set exact dates for travel.

-There are other differences between the two tickets, but they are more important for airline audits than anything else, so I'd rather not leave you napping at the end of this article.
+There are other differences between the two tickets, but they are more important for airline audits than anything else.
 And for those who are now deeply concerned that their electronic tickets have left them with few choices in the case of non-weather related cancellations, rest assured.
 When there is no space on other airlines it doesn't matter if you have that paper ticket instead.
 And if the situation turns dire for the offending airline, they will call up other airlines and try to grab seats when available on those flights regardless of whether your ticket is electronic or paper, and will hand you a form to be accepted on another airline.